yusdacra/website/pages/about.md

   - GitLab: <https://gitlab.com/yusdacra>
   - GitHub: <https://github.com/yusdacra>

-## Bio
+## ## Bio

-I mainly work with Rust and Dart (with Flutter).
+I mainly work with Rust and Nix.
 My main areas of interest are embedded, operating systems and game development, although I'm open to anything else as well.
-I also work with C++ (mostly for Arduino), GDScript (for Godot Engine), Kotlin (for my application's native Android needs that Flutter can't satisfy, mostly backend).
+I also work with Flutter, C++ (mostly for Arduino), GDScript (for Godot Engine), Kotlin (for my application's native Android needs that Flutter can't satisfy, mostly backend).
 I have worked with C# and Unity for about 5 years.